 How To Choose The Best One?

 Now, listen carefully.
 If you wanna get the juice outta this section, you need to be very attentive.
 There is a lot to explain with fewer words to spare.
 So, read every detail.
-And also remember, we are talking about projectors under 400 dollars here, not more.
+And also remember, we are talking about the best projectors under 400 dollars here, not more.

 So, here is what you need to know when buying a projector within that given budget.